 - Friendly Name Option – Replaces cryptic HL7 names with simple, understandable synonyms

-- HL7 Parser – Can parse unknown segments, capturing the data for subsequent transformation and manipulation simply by selecting the HL7 2.X or HL7 3.X transformer from the transformation module drop-down list.
+- HL7 Parser – Parse unknown segments, capturing the data for subsequent transformation and manipulation.
+To use the Parser, simply select the HL7 v2.x Transformer from the Transformation Module drop-down.

-- Inline HL7 Documentation – Read in the desired HL7 Version.
+- Inline HL7 Documentation – Read in the desired HL7 Version from HL7 2.2 to HL7 2.7.
 Once complete, the entire HL7 Vocabulary will appear in a hierarchical tree in the Data Mapper

-- Graphical Test Mode – Test at any stage of the route, view output at any stage
+- Graphical Test Mode – Test at any stage & view output at any stage